fedora-java/jurand/README.md

-Class name matching can be done two ways: **`-n`** to match simple class names or **`-p`** to match the fully qualified name (if at all present in that form in the sources) against the provided (extended POSIX) regex pattern.
+Class name matching can be done two ways: **`-n`** to match simple class names or **`-p`** to match the fully qualified name (if at all present in that form in the sources) against the provided regex pattern.
 These options can be specified multiple times.

+The specific implementation of the regex search engine is subject to change.
+Therefore only simple patterns should be used to guarantee that they will work with future versions.

 The tool writes the results to standard output unless **`-i`** option is specified in which case it will replace the original files' content.